 Hatch Rest

-We have had the Hatch Rest for more than 3 years now in our daughter’s room and I love this thing so much!
-It pulls triple duty as an okay to rise clock, sound machine, and night light all in one.
+We have had the Hatch Rest for more than 4 years now in our daughter’s room and I love this thing so much!

 I love that I can control everything via the app on my phone.
 If we have a late night, I can adjust her light to turn on a little later the next morning in hopes that she’ll sleep in.